Renown Park

 The employment landscape in Renown Park shows performance that lags behind national averages across key labour market indicators

-Conversely, health care & social assistance shows lower representation at 15.7% compared to the regional average of 17.7%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the comparison between Census working population and resident population figures.
-Over the 12 months to September 2025, employment increased by 4.4% while labour force grew by 4.1%, leading to a fall in unemployment rate of 0.3 percentage points.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a drop in unemployment rate of 0.1 percentage point.
-State-level data from November 25 shows that South Australian employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 indicate that national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Renown Park's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+Conversely, health care & social assistance showed lower representation at 15.7% compared to the regional average of 17.7%.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Based on AreaSearch's analysis of SALM and ABS data aggregated from broader statistical areas over the 12 months to September 2025, employment increased by 4.4% while labour force increased by 4.1%, causing the unemployment rate to fall by 0.3 percentage points.
+In contrast, Greater Adelaide experienced employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Renown Park.
+These projections, covering five and ten-year periods, were mapped against the local employment profile to estimate growth patterns.
+National employment was forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Renown Park's employment mix suggested that local employment should increase by 6.6% over five years and 13.7% over ten years, though it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment